jmilicev/deck-manager/README.md

 ## Description

-`deckManager` is a simple, lightweight npm package designed to simulate a card deck.
+`deck-manager is a simple, lightweight npm package designed to simulate a card deck.
 It includes functions to generate a standard 52-card deck, shuffle the deck, pop off the top card, and generate a specified number of random cards.
 Each card in the deck is represented as a two-character string, with the first character representing the rank (2-10, J, Q, K, A) and the second character representing the suit (H, D, C, S).

 ## Installation